clia/actix-web/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug Report
+name: bug report
-about: Create a bug report.
+about: create a bug report
 ---

 Your issue may already be reported!